Matching while Learning: Practical considerations and a heuristic

-The second change we propose is to explicitly incorporate the posterior into the exploration phase.
-Recall that in DEEM, we guess and then confirm in the exploration phase; and guessing is not optimized, but rather involves exploration uniformly at random.
-When $N$ is finite, we can gain by instead leveraging the posterior at each round to appropriately allocate confirmation effort across the different types, until the learning goals are met for some type $i$.
-In principle, this approach can subsume the guessing and confirmation phases into a uniformly defined exploration phase; the challenge is to precisely describe how the posterior is used to guide the exploration phase.
+\item {\bf Incorporating the posterior during Explore.} The final change we propose is to explicitly incorporate the posterior into the Explore phase.
+First, recall that in DEEM, Guessing involves the naive approach of exploring uniformly at random.
+When $N$ is finite, we can reduce regret by instead leveraging the posterior at each round to appropriately allocate learning effort across the different types until we form a good guess of the worker type.
+In \DEEMplus, we do so by using a price-adjusted version of Thompson sampling (TS), which is a popular Bayesian multi-armed bandit algorithm, in the Guessing mode.
+Under this algorithm, a worker type is sampled from the posterior distribution and the job type that maximizes the price-adjusted payoff for this sampled worker type is assigned to the worker; if there are multiple such types, one type is chosen uniformly at random.
+This is defined in the function $\alpha_{\textup{guess}}$ in Figure~\ref{fig:def-DEEMplus-cont}.